dxing97/libdiscord-0.2/README.md

+#THIS CODE HAS REACHED PEAK SPAGHETTI
+This repo won't be updated for the forseeable future.
+Check out the latest iteration of libdiscord for more.

 # Bot 2
 This bot will connect to the Discord gateway, remain connected,
     and have it's current game set to the name of this library. (libdiscord v0.1.0 or whatever is in CMakeLists.txt)